- Were you injured while working on a construction site?

 Our construction lawyers know the detailed federal and state regulations specific to construction accident claims.
-We know how to help injured workers through the workers’ compensation process while protecting their rights to file third-party claims.
-We can also help pedestrians, cyclists, and other visitors whom a negligent construction company injured.
+We know how to help injured workers through the workers' compensation process while protecting their rights to file third-party claims.
+We can also help pedestrians, cyclists, and other visitors injured by a negligent construction company.

 Our personal injury lawyers work tirelessly to build a case to collect maximum compensation after a serious construction accident.
 We know that there are a number of complex liability issues to address before you can obtain the money you need to pay for medical expenses, long-term care, and pain and suffering.